Uberspace/lab/source/guide_resilio.rst

 Installation
 ============

-Change into the newly created reslio directory, download and extract the latest version of Resilio-Sync:
+Change into the newly created resilio directory, download and extract the latest version of Resilio-Sync:

 ::